Hoang-Long2012/pipeline-toolkit/README.md

 This has the same behavior as `pipeline.copy()`.

-Only the pipeline configuration and `default` value are shallow-copied.
+The pipeline configuration, `default`, and `name` are shallow-copied.
 Execution state is reset in the new pipeline.

 ### `copy.deepcopy()`